-Mother of the Bride speech etiquette
+Mother of the Bride Speech Template

 Do NOT get sucked into thanking your friends or family members who’ve travelled far.
 It’s not your day and, quite frankly, too many thank yous becomes boring.
 Remember the bridesmaids will be thanked by the groom (and most likely, the best man) so keep it concise if you do!